Jump To Section

 - Speech bubble/balloon.
 These contain the dialogue of the characters and inside the panel.
 Each balloon has a “tail,” which points to who is speaking the dialogue.

 While it is entirely possible to construct a comic book by yourself, this is a rare talent.
+Writing comics is a tough and demanding job.
 Most writers create the story, then collaborate with other artists to bring that story to the page.

 Consider the various collaborators who contribute to a comic book.

 - Writer.
 The writer develops the elements of the story, like plot, setting, characters, conflict, and dialogue.
 They also create an outline as well as a script, which serves as a roadmap for the other collaborators.

 - Editor.
 Every good writer needs an editor.
 Ideally, an editor will know a writer well and understand her objectives, but still be able to offer thoughtful criticism, especially if something isn’t quite resonating within the story.